Wordius/haconby/content/contact/index.md

 ## Email

-If you have something to add or a comment to make you can always send me an [email](mailto:jeffpporter@icloud.com).
+If you have something to add or a comment to make you can always send me an <a rel="nofollow, noindex" href="email/">email</a>.

 ## Signal and WhatsApp